cardboard-iguana/cardboard-iguana.com/notes/nmap.md

 * `-n` — Don’t resolve host names using DNS (or do reverse DNS resolution).
 * `-O` — OS detection.
 Generally requires at least one open and one closed port to be detected, and results will be distorted if the target is virtualized.
 The OS type is much more reliably detected than the OS version.
 * `-p-` — Scan all ports.
 (The end/beginning of port ranges can be excluded to represent 1/65535, so `-p-` is equivalent to `-p1-65535`.)
 If omitted, the 1000 most common ports are scanned by default.
-* `-Pn` — Scan the host even if it doesn’t respond to an initial ping.
-Necessary for scanning modern Windows systems, since the Windows Firewall blocks ICMP by default.
+* `-Pn` — Scan the host even if it doesn’t respond to an initial ping. *Necessary for scanning/discovering modern Windows systems, since the Windows Firewall blocks ICMP by default.*
 * `-r` — Scan ports in sequential order (rather than randomly).
 Can make for more accurate scans for targets that have only recently been brought online.
 * `-R` — Perform reverse DNS resolution even for offline hosts.
 * `-sC` — Scan with “default” script set; equivalent to `--script default`.
 Mostly provides basic intelligence.